MuhannadQ/cloudaxes/README.md

 ## Development and Testing

-Cloudaxes uses TRPC for server and client communication which provides end-to-end typesafety while developing.
+Cloudaxes uses tRPC for server and client communication which provides end-to-end typesafety while developing.

 For local development run `npm run dev` in the server or client.
 `npm run dev` in the server simulates serverless offline without authorization.